Particular/docs.particular.net/nservicebus/messaging/attachments-sql.md

 ## Usage

-Two settings are required as part of the default usage
+Two settings are required as part of the default usage:

  * A connection factory that returns an open instance of a [SqlConnection](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlconnection.aspx).
 Note that any Exception that occurs during opening the connection should be handled by the factory.
  * A default time to keep for attachments.